 Adult ticket prices start at 67 CAD + 3 CAD ticketing fees and taxes for a total of 80.48 CAD.

-For children 6 and under, tickets are 17 CAD + 2 CAD ticketing fees and taxes.
+For children 4 and under (no food included), tickets are 17 CAD + 2 CAD ticketing fees and taxes.

 Taxes = 5% GST and 9.975% PST